lightning-js/threadx/README.md

 - `npm run typedoc`

-This builds the TypeDoc API documentation files which you can browse using your web browser from the `docs` folder.
+This builds the TypeDoc API documentation files which you can browse using your web browser from the `typedocs` folder.

 ## Tests